nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Days 125 & 126:

+**Today's Progress**: Continued learning socket.io.
+Also messed around with Leaflet and the Google Maps API.

+**Thoughts:**: So far so good.
+I found some good tutorials on YouTube, so I think I have the basics down.

 ### Day 124 (October 14, 2017):

 **Today's Progress**: Continued with the bootcamp.
 Added flash messages to YelpCamp.
 Also tarted learning socket.io.